 Rensselaer County had the highest current smoking rate in the Capital District.
 Its residents had higher Chronic Lower Respiratory Disease (CLRD) ED visit, hospitalization, and mortality rates, as well as lung cancer incidence rates, compared to Rest of State.
 Rensselaer County residents showed an increase in binge drinking from 2003 to 2008-2009, and had higher cirrhosis mortality and hospitalization rates than residents of Rest of State.
 Rensselaer County also had the highest Lyme disease case rate in the Capital District.
 Rensselaer County residents, however, had the lowest drug-related and newborn drug-related hospitalization rates in the Capital District.
-Rensselaer County also had lower school student obesity rates compared to students from Albany and Schenectady counties.
+Rensselaer in the Capital District.
+Rensselaer to students from Albany and Schenectady counties.